The Best Weed Killer For Lawns

 In most cases, pets and children can be allowed onto the lawn after 24 hours or after the product has dried, whichever is the longest.

 No, most targeted lawn weed killers do not affect moss.
 I have used both Weedol and Greenforce on mossy lawns, and they had no effect on the moss.

 Some, such as “all in one” products, may contain Iron Sulphate, which turns the grass bright green and also kills light lawn moss.
 However, I know from experience that these products are rarely effective against lawns suffering from severe moss infestations.

 I recommend MO Bacter for lawn moss control as it contains safe bacteria that eat the moss but doesn’t harm the lawn, pets or the environment.

 Can I Remove Lawn Moss Without Using Chemicals?

-Yes, garden rakes and scarifiers can remove the moss and dethatch the lawn ready for an overseeding with lawn seed.
-Organic moss treatment products can also be used, these contain bacteria which eat away at the moss whilst leaving the grass unaffected.
+Yes, garden rakes and scarifiers can remove the moss and dethatch the lawn ready for overseeding with lawn seed.
+I’ve had great results using organic moss treatment products; these contain bacteria which eat away at the moss whilst leaving the grass unaffected.

 Explore More of Our Lawn Care Guides Below:

 All LAWN CARE GUIDES